 Introducing the Solution

-RAID Healthcare proved to be a solution that over-delivered.
+Effy Healthcare's platform proved to be a solution that over-delivered.

-The team identified and triggered seven rules that governed authorizations and tasked the RAID platform to begin monitoring CPT charges.
+The team identified and triggered seven rules that governed authorizations and tasked the platform to begin monitoring CPT charges.
 From the first day of go-live, circumstances that previously let to a denial were identified via real-time alarms and resolved.
 Since the team had already configured streamlined workflows to rectify alarms, corrective action was swift.
 The impact of authorized treatments was seen during the first claims cycle with an uptick in revenue.
 Within weeks, there was a dramatic drop in denial ratios and subsequent write-offs.

 Results and ROI